alexiaales/SpotitPy/README.md

 # ColocPy

-  colocPy is  a novel automatic tool for object based colocalization which comes in a simple GUI that requires no programming experience hence rendering it ideal for researchers at all levels.
-ColocPy allows the user to select the images of interest and perform i) an automated and robust image segmentation for region of interest identification (ROI), ii) contemporary pre-processing manipulations and iii) an in depth analysis of the co-localization between objects in two different channels.
+  ColocPy is  a novel automatic tool for object based colocalization which comes in a simple GUI that requires no programming experience hence rendering it ideal for researchers at all levels.
+It allows the user to select the images of interest and perform i) an automated and robust image segmentation for region of interest identification (ROI), ii) contemporary pre-processing manipulations and iii) an in depth analysis of the co-localization between objects in two different channels.